 The Exchange guide has shown you where and how to short-sell Ethereum.

-These are my personal favorite trading platforms that offer margin trading for cryptocurrencies.
+These are my personal favorite platforms that offer short-selling for cryptocurrencies.

 All of these platforms offer very high leverage for cryptocurrencies.

 I would suggest that you start slow with low leverage before you get the hang of it.

 There is a step-by-step explanation on how to short-sell ETH for each exchange.

 Check it out if you are unsure of how to start.